Racing fans of today embrace a different breed of hero than their predecessors back in the days when horses raced often and were rarely retired at 3.

 Although Damascus and Dr. Fager would meet only four times, their rivalry was one for the ages.
 Years later, Peb’s Equine Comedy in The Morning Telegraph showed two survivors of a shipwreck floating on debris.
 While clutching to their “buoys,” one says to the other, “You’re crazy, I still say Damascus was better than Dr. Fager.”
 That’s pretty much what it was like.

 This was the height of psychedelia, with The Grateful Dead and Timothy Leary representing the drug culture, and The Beatles releasing their Sgt.
 Pepper and Magical Mystery Tour albums.
-America was embroiled in the Viet Nam war, and the Middle East became a hotbed during the Six-Day War, in which Israel turned back the armies of Egypt, Syria, Jordan, and Iraq in only six days.
+America was embroiled in the Vietnam War and student protests, endured the assassinations of Martin Luther King Jr. and Robert F. Kennedy, and the Middle East became a hotbed during the Six-Day War, in which Israel turned back the armies of Egypt, Syria, Jordan, and Iraq in only six days.

 The Damascus--Dr. Fager rivalry, which was played out against this backdrop, was as intense as any ever seen and it all began on a gray April afternoon at Aqueduct, when the racing world got its first glimpse of two horses who ignited a fire and a passion as seething as the times in which they lived.